AdamMattheis/Milestone-1/Readme.md

     Then click 'next question' to go to the next question.
     No points, If you learn, you win!

 Technologies Used
     Macbook Pro
+    VS Code
+    W3Schools

 Bugs/Unfinished Functionality
     No bugs
+    Could have added sound, but not necessary to accomplish learning goal.